-- In the delayed validity default setting the Channel 2 output will output a negative (-) signal after the button is pressed for more than 1.5 seconds and will continue until the button is released. - The latched output selection will output a negative signal as soon as the MUX button is pressed and will continue until the button is pressed again. - The latched/reset with ignition output selection operates just like the latched output but will reset or stop when the ignition is turned on. - The 30-second timed output selection will latch the Channel 2 output on for 30 seconds when the remote button is pressed or until the button is pressed again within the 30 seconds. - 1-10 FACTORY ALARM DISARM (FAD) WITH CHANNEL TWO ON/OFF: Any time Channel 2 is activated from the remote transmitter the factory disarm output will pulse to disarm the vehicle's factory anti-theft device.
-This option can be programmed off if desired. - 1-11 SECURITY FEATURES ON/OFF: When On the security features (starter kill and panic) will activate if the ignition key is turned On while the doors are locked.
-When Off the security features (starter kill and panic) will not activate if the ignition key is turned On while the doors are locked. - 1-12 CODE-HOPPING ON/OFF: The system features Code-Hopping as an option.
-To use Code-Hopping technology, this feature must be programmed On. - 1-13 CHANNEL 4: This output can be programmed to produce a validity output that will stay active as long as the transmitter button assigned to that channel is pressed, a latched output, a latched output reset with ignition, or a 30-second timed output.
+- In the delayed validity default setting the Channel 2 output will output a negative (-) signal after the button is pressed for more than 1.5 seconds and will continue until the button is released. - The latched output selection will output a negative signal when the AUX button is pressed and will continue until the button is pressed again. - The latched/reset with ignition output selection operates just like the latched output but will reset or stop when the ignition is turned on, then off. - The 30-second timed output selection will latch the Channel 2 output on for 30 seconds when the remote button is pressed or until the button is pressed again within the 30 seconds.

+- 1-11 CHANNEL 2 LINKING (NONE)/ARM, DISARM, BOTH: When programming to validity or timed output this can be programmed to activate when arming or disarming (or both) with the transmitter. - 1-12 FACTORY ALARM DISARM (FAD) WITH CHANNEL TWO ON/0FF: Any time Channel 2 is activated from the remote transmitter the factory disarm output will pulse to disarm the vehicle's factory anti-theft device.
+This option can be programmed off if desired. - 1-13 FACTORY ALARM DISARM-WITH UNLOCK, BEFORE UNLOCK, REMOTE START ONLY: In the default setting the factory alarm disarm output will disarm the factory alarm system any time the button(s) controlling Unlock is pressed.
+The "Before Unlock" output to disarms the factory alarm before the unlock output activates and before remote start is activated.
+The "Remote Start Only" output disarms the factory alarm only before the remote start is activated. - 1-14 FACTORY ALARM DISARM PULSES-SINGLE, DOUBLE: Selectable for a single or double-pulse for the vehicle's factory alarm disarm input requirements. - 1-15 SECURITY FEATURES ON/OFF: When On the security features (starter kill and panic) will activate if the ignition key is turned On while the doors are locked.
+When Off the security features (starter kill and panic) will not activate if the ignition key is turned On while the doors are locked. - 1-16 CODE-HOPPING ON/OFF: The system features Code-Hopping as an option.
+To use Code-Hopping technology, this feature must be programmed On. - 1-17 CHANNEL 4 VALIDITY, LATCH, LATCH RESET, 30-SECOND TIMER: This output can be programmed to produce a validity output that will stay active as long as the transmitter button assigned to that channel is pressed, a latched output, a latched output reset with ignition, or a 30-second timed output.
+(Refer to feature 1-10) - 1-18 CHANNEL 4 LINKING (NONE)/ARM, DISARM, REMOTE START: When programming to validity or timed output this can be programmed to activate when arming or disarming (or remote starting) with the transmitter. - 1-19 COMFORT CLOSURE-ON, OFF: The system can be programmed to close the windows when the system is armed.
+A 20-second output starts 200mS after the last lock pulse.
+The Comfort Closure output will be canceled if the unlock button is pressed.
+If programmed ON, the lock output wire provides this function.